ZigZagExchange/backend/README.md

 Arguments: `[chainId, market, liquidity]`

-liquidity = `[[side, price, baseQuantity], ...]`
+liquidity = `[[side, price, baseQuantity, expires], ...]`

 Description: Used by market makers to indicate liquidity. side = {'b','s'} (buy, sell).

-Liquidity should be refreshed every 10 seconds or so.
-Indicated liquidity is expired after 15 seconds.
+Expiration is a UNIX timestamp in seconds.
+If an expiration is not set or is set to greater than 15 seconds, it is defaulted to 15 seconds.

 ```json
 {